hyphal-domenico/ewallace.github.io/manual/_posts/2021-04-07-meetings-overview.md

 Whatever the format, the goal of lab meeting is for everyone in the room, including the presenter, to learn things that are useful to their work.

-## Timing - *updated January 2021*
+## Timing - *updated April 2021*

-Lab meetings are **15:30-17:00 Mondays** over zoom; see calendar invite for the zoom link.
+Lab meetings are **15:30-17:00 Mondays** over zoom.

-We have historically tried to keep lab meetings to 1 hour, but they ended up closer to 1 and a half.
-So our new approach is:

 * 15:00 meeting opens, drift in with coffee/tea, chat and discuss lab business
 * 15:30 prompt, presentation starts
 * 16:45 latest, show the last slide
+* Discuss any other lab business
-* 17:00 everyone should leave
+* 17:00, everyone should leave

-We will discuss how well this is working after a few weeks.
+We previously tried to keep lab meetings to 1 hour, but they ended up closer to 1 and a half.
+The new timetable seems to be working well.

 ## Giving a Research update lab meeting